JorjaFox/website/_posts-old-blog/2009-08-12-tv-guide-magazine-to-interview-jorja-and-marg.md

 <blockquote> **Submit Your CSI Burning Questions**

-Calling all <em>CSI </em>fans!
+Calling all _CSI _fans!
 We'll be interviewing Marg Helgenberger (Catherine Willows) and the returning Jorja Fox (Sara Sidle) for an upcoming TV Guide Magazine story and they want to hear from you!

-Use the comment box below to send us any questions you have for the women of <em>CSI</em>—about the new season, Jorja's return, Grissom's whereabouts, etc.—and we'll ask them for you!
+Use the comment box below to send us any questions you have for the women of _CSI_—about the new season, Jorja's return, Grissom's whereabouts, etc.—and we'll ask them for you!
 Look for your answers in a fall TV Guide Magazine issue.</blockquote>

 Click on over to TV Guide Magazine, STAT!